csbuja/testingCGReadme/README.md

 ==================================
 **OpenCG** is an unsupervised learning system for understanding and exploring natural language documents using counting grids.
 The system ships with an oﬀ-the-shelf implementation of training a counting grid model.
 It also includes visualization software to explore text data using the model.

 The counting grid learning and visualization code is available for research purposes only.
-The learning code was originally developed by Nebojsa Jojic and Alessandro Perina at Microsoft.
-Andrzej Turski, Spencer Buja, Nebojsa Jojic, and Alessandro Perina developed the counting grids browser at Microsoft.
+All of the code was originally developed at Microsoft.
+The learning code and algorithms were developed by Nebojsa Jojic and Alessandro Perina.
+Andrzej Turski, Spencer Buja, Nebojsa Jojic, and Alessandro Perina developed the counting grids browser.

 Installation
 --------